Tehran Metro Line 1

-Line 1 runs mostly north-south, and the southern terminus has interchange platforms for its extension sometimes termed Metro Line 8, to Imam Khomeini International Airport completed in August 2017.
+Line 1 runs mostly north–south, and from Shahed station has interchange platforms for its extension, sometimes in between termed as Metro Line 8, to Imam Khomeini International Airport completed in August 2017 and extended to Parand in December 2023.

+First stage of the line was from Mirdamad station to Shahed station and opened in August 2001.
 A 4.1 km, three-station extension of the line from Mirdamad station to Qolhak opened on May 20, 2009; a 4 km, four-stations second phase from Qolhak to Tajrish Square was completed in 2012.
 Construction was to be completed by March 2007 but faced major issues due to large boulders and rock bed in part of the tunnels as well as water ingress/drainage issues.
 It also faced major financing issues as the government refused to release funds earmarked for the project to the municipality.

 Route

 The line starts at the northern terminus of Shari'ati Street, Tajrish neighbourhood and runs south along Shari'ati Street for about 5 km.
 It runs briefly more westward along Mirdamad Boulevard.
 After passing through Mirdamad Station, it resumes its normal axis, reaching Beheshti Station where it intersects with Line 3.
 It mirrors the course of Dr. Mofatteh Street and after intersecting with Line 4 at Darvazeh Dowlat Station, on Sa'adi Street it rapidly intersects with Line 2 at Imam Khomeini Station at Toopkhaneh.
 It again shifts briefly southwest along Khayyam Street.
-Past Shush Station, the line surfaces and continues south, passing through Rey, and Behesht-e Zahra, Kahrizak, reaching Shahr-e Aftab Metro Station at Shahed - Bagher Shahr Metro Station.
+Past Shush Station, the line surfaces and continues south, passing through Rey, and Behesht-e Zahra, Kahrizak, reaching Shahr-e Aftab Metro Station at Shahed station.